albertvisser/server-stuff/readme.rst

 ``default``
     a copy of the config file that came with the installation, with some stuff added - moved into `nginx.config` after changing to Manjaro Linux

-At first the others were organized per virtual domain (lemoncurry, pythoneer and magiokis) but I decided orgamnizing per implementation/framework type would be more logical
+At first the others were organized per virtual domain (lemoncurry, pythoneer and magiokis) but I decided organizing per implementation/framework type would be more logical

-so these are now obsolete:

-``lemoncurry``
-    configuration for various subdomains on my home server ``magiokis``
-    another one, for another series of those domains ``pythoneer``
-    and another one
-``mercurial``
-    config for serving my local Mercurial repositories

-as well as these:

-``trac_via_tracd``
-    older config running tracd over port 9001 instead of over a socket ``joomla``
-    configuration for local Joomla sites (no longer in use)

-and these are the ones currently in use:
+So I ended up with these configurations:

 ``cherrypy``
     config for the subdomains powered by CherryPy